2020 Cancellation Notice

 At this level, students ages 10-17 will further develop their fundamental sailing skills and build on their experience.
 Students will sail Precision 15s, Catalina Capris, and solo in Optis.
 Simple racing skills will be introduced and as appropriate, students will be introduced to 420s.

-For the more experienced young sailor.
-This class sails almost exclusively in 420s and focuses on developing racing skills, understanding racing rules and theory, along with advanced boat handling skills, spinnaker and trapeze skills.
+For the experienced 420 Sailor.
+This class sails 420s and goes deeper into understanding racing rules and theory, along with advanced boat handling skills, spinnaker and trapeze skills.
 Towing and rescue procedures are introduced.
+Students will be on their own for lunch from 12 noon to 1:00 on Tuesdays.

 420 Racing Team: